AntonRiab/ngx_pgcopy/README.md

 In develop.
 This module is a full featured and work prototype.
 Work only with postgresql ip:port 127.0.0.1:5432.
-Build on gcc, not clang.
+If you whant compile with debug, build it only on gcc, not clang.

 Tested on
 - ubuntu  14.04(nginx 1.11.1, postgresql 9.3.10)
+- freebsd 10.3 (nginx 1.11.3, postgresql 9.3.12) without debug

 Configuration directives